History of art: China

 One of the most commonly used motifs was the taotie, a stylized face divided centrally into two almost mirror-image halves, with nostrils, eyes, eyebrows, jaws, cheeks and horns, surrounded by incised patterns.
 Whether taotie represented real, mythological or wholly imaginary creatures cannot be determined.

 The enigmatic bronzes of Sanxingdui, near Guanghan (in Sichuan province), are evidence for a mysterious sacrificial religious system unlike anything elsewhere in ancient China and quite different from the art of the contemporaneous Shang at Anyang.
 Excavations at Sanxingdui since 1986 have revealed four pits containing artefacts of bronze, jade and gold.
 There was found a great bronze statue of a human figure which stands on a plinth decorated with abstract elephant heads.
 Besides the standing figure, the first two pits contained over 50 bronze heads, some wearing headgear and three with a frontal covering of gold leaf.
 Tubular bronze fragments with little branches were discovered here as well, probably representing trees, and also bronze leaves, fruits and birds.
 Over 4000 objects were found at Sanxingdui in 1986.

-Succeeding the Shang Dynasty Zhou (1050–221 BC) ruled more than any other one from Chinese history.
+Succeeding the Shang dynasty the Zhou dynasty (1050–221 BC) ruled more than any other one from Chinese history.
 Its last centuries were characterized by violence, the era being known as the Warring States period.
 During this troubling time, some philosophical movements appeared: Confucianism, Daoism and Legalism.

 The Warring States period was ended by Qinshi Huangdi, who united China in 221 BC.
 He ordered a huge tomb, guarded by the Terracotta Army.
 Another huge project was a predecessor of the Great Wall, erected for rejecting pillaging tribes from the north.
 After the death of the emperor, his dynasty, the Qin (221–206 BC), lasted only three years.
-Qinshi Huangdi was followed by the Han Dynasty (202 BC-220 AD), during which the Silk Road developed considerably, bringing new cultural influences in China.
+Qinshi Huangdi was followed by the Han dynasty (202 BC – 220 AD), during which the Silk Road developed considerably, bringing new cultural influences in China.